LispEngineer/nucleo-uart/README.md

   * This was implemented using LL instead of HAL (seems much nicer)
 * DONE - Make an event-driven non-DMA, non-interrupt-driven MIDI & USB Serial version of the code with circular output buffers
+  * This operates at 114kHz: ~114 times through the main loop per millisecond
 * Clean up the code
 * Migrate from HAL to LL for UARTs
 * Get DMA receive & send version working